httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 A recipient MAY ignore any or all digests.
 Application-specific behavior or local policy MAY set additional constraints on the processing and validation practices of the conveyed digests.
-The security considerations cover some of the issues related to ignoring digests (see {{Section 6.6 of DIGEST-FIELDS}}) and validating multiple digests (see {{Section 6.7 of DIGEST-FIELDS}}).
+Security considerations related to ignoring digests or validating multiple digests are presented in {{Sections 6.6 and 6.7 of DIGEST-FIELDS}} respectively.

 A sender MAY send a digest without knowing whether the recipient supports a given hashing algorithm.
 A sender MAY send a digest if it knows the recipient